 If your average customer is a Ph.D. or has a higher degree, you won’t use the same copy that you’d use to address a stay-at-home mom.
 This works the other way round.
 You don’t want to put off potential clients by using too complex or too informal copy.

-Before we go to the framework you can use to speak to help your customers solve their problems, take a look at potential goals a simple blog post can solve.
+Before we go to the framework you can use to show your customers how you can help them solve their problems, take a look at potential goals a simple blog post can achieve.

 Picking the right goal for your text